Dynamic Tool Dependency Retrieval for Lightweight Function Calling: Results and Discussion

 \section{Results and Discussion}

-\paragraph{Does DTDR improve tool retrieval?} We evaluate Tool Retrievers on ranking, retrieval and downstream performance (see Figure \ref{table:retrieval_Amir}).
+\paragraph{Does DTDR improve tool retrieval?} We evaluate Tool Retrievers on ranking, retrieval and downstream performance (see Table \ref{table:retrieval_Amir}).
 MRR scores generally correlate well with Function Selection Accuracy, indicating that better ranking improves LLM reasoning.
 Set-based metrics like $F_1$ score are less informative of the downstream performance, as they do not capture the relative importance of tools.
-Overall, \emph{Learned Retriever} and \emph{Dependency Retriever} methods perform better than other baselines.
-Our \emph{dynamic} Learned Retriever \oursnn surpasses the \emph{static} counterpart \citep{erdogan2024tinyagent} by over 35\% on TinyAgent and TaskBench DL, while matching performance on TaskBench HF and MM.
+Overall, \emph{Learned Retriever} and \emph{Dependency Retriever} perform better than all baselines.
+Our \emph{dynamic} Learned Retriever (\oursnn) surpasses the \emph{static} counterpart \citep{erdogan2024tinyagent} by over 35\% on TinyAgent and TaskBench DL, while matching performance on TaskBench HF and MM.
 This demonstrates the benefit of conditioning the prediction on the function selection history.
 Similarly, \ourscl improves over the \emph{static} Dependency Retriever counterpart \citep{liu2024toolnet} by 50--100\%, confirming the value of leveraging query and full history for retrieval, instead of only considering the latest function in the plan.
-Both BM-25 and Vanilla QTS retrievers reach lower performance.
-This is partially because they compare the query with tool descriptions, and since the ``end-of-plan'' function is never explicitly described in the queries, it is never part of the selected functions.
-In terms of efficiency, BM-25 and the DR baseline are model-free; other retrievers use a small sentence encoder to represent the query, whose cost is negligible relative to the subsequent LLM prompting step.
-The only exception is the retriever by \citet{paramanayakam2025less}, which additionally prompts the LLM to describe the ideal tool set for the task.
+For a qualitative analysis, we compare tools retrieved from DR, LR, and DTDR-L for the example in Figure~\ref{fig:qual_example}.
+For DR, the last tool call in the history (\textit{summarize\_pdf}) is the only input for this tool retriever.
+As \textit{summarize\_pdf} appears in queries with different contexts in the demonstration data, DR predicts a high probability (between 5\% and 20\%) for $7$ tools.
+Because many TinyAgent queries involving PDFs require opening and summarizing files, LR (query-aware only) assigns high probability to [\textit{summarize\_pdf, open\_file, end\_plan}], even though these tools have already been selected in the current plan.
+DTDR-L retrieves [\textit{append\_note\_content, get\_email\_address, compose\_email}].